mignon-p/esp-opc-server/README.md

 NeoPixels, because DotStars are not timing-sensitive and do not need to disable interrupts.)

-Second, Open Pixel Control runs over TCP, and TCP is not the best for real-time applications.
-If a packet is lost, TCP will retransmit it, [delaying the packets after it][16].
+Second, Open Pixel Control runs over TCP, and
+[TCP is not the best for real-time applications][16].
+If a packet is lost, TCP will retransmit it, delaying the packets after it.
 [UDP][17] would be more suitable for this application.

 [1]: https://www.arduino.cc/
 [2]: http://openpixelcontrol.org/